esquireofoz/abacus/README.md

 - `npm run build`: Builds the app for production.
 - `npm start`: Runs the built app in production mode.

-### Update Host File
+### Update System Host File

-Add the following to your system's host file.
+In order for our OAuth authorization to work, it needs to be given a redirect URI that has been declared as acceptable.
+In order to aid with using the site locally, add the following to your system's host file.

 ```
 127.0.0.1 a8c-abacus-local